ayresjulia/7kyu-Codewars-solutions-HERE/README.md

-# 7kyu-Codewars-solutions-HERE
+# 7kyu Codewars solutions HERE!
-7kyu Codewars solution
+Please Follow and give a Star if you like the solutions :)